osohq/oso/docs/content/any/getting-started/application/enforce/index.md

 ## Querying the policy

 The Oso library queries the policy with inputs from your application.
-To construct a query, you give a rule name to query with a given list of parameters.
+To construct a query, you give a rule name and a list of parameters.
 The query returns a result for every rule that succeeds for the parameters specified.
 If there are multiple rules that succeed, multiple results will be returned.
 If no rules succeed, no results are returned from the query.

-TODO image of query

 To enforce authorization, we query for the `allow` rule with a specific `actor`, `action`, and `resource`.